Compression is one of those effects that has countless creative applications.

 Going further with parallel processing

 Do you have any questions about parallel compression?
 What production techniques would you like to see us discuss next?
-Let us know in the comments below.
+Start a conversation with us via the Splice Discord.

-Try the Comp DIODE-609 in addition to an array of other top-notch effects plugins in Arturia’s FX Collection 3:
+Try the Comp DIODE-609 in addition to an array of other top-notch effects plugins in Arturia’s FX Collection: